innodatalabs/innodatalabs.github.io/_posts/2017-09-29-the-newb-guide-to-google-cloud-machine-learning-engine-epilogue.md

 ## Part 3: SavedModel

 To convert checkpoint files to a format that Google Cloud Machine Learning (ML) Engine accepts, all it is needed is some extra information around the Graph.
-Assuming the graph does not require assets, all that is needed is a serving signature.
+Assuming the graph does not require assets (i.e. vocabularies), all that is needed is a serving signature.

 ```python